Jessime/Excision/src/static/story/level4.md

 **Example Execution:**

-`$ python pheno_corr.py locus_data.tab theraptrix_protein_orders.txt`
+`$ python pheno_corr.py /path/to/locus_data.tab /path/to/theraptrix_protein_orders.txt`

 **Example Result:**

-    0.2
+    0.200
     ('K562', 'apoptosis')

 ---

 ### Task

 Before you get started on this task, [here is the documentation](http://pandas.pydata.org/pandas-docs/stable/index.html) for `pandas`, one of the most popular data analysis tools in Python.
-Use this documentation to write a function called `abc_df`. `abc_df` will take a `numpy` array as a parameter.
+Use this documentation to write a function called `abc_df`. `abc_df` will take a 2D `numpy` array as a parameter.
 The array will have a shape of no greater than (26, 26). `abc_df` should return a `DataFrame` where the data of the `DataFrame` is the `numpy` array and both the indices and the columns are labeled with letters.

 #### Hint